Facct22guide/Facct22guide.github.io/_sources/background.md

 ## Conference Agenda

-Please note that all conference times on the portal are in **Coordinated Standard Time (UTC +0)**.
-You will be able to add events to your own calendar to convert to your local time.
+Please note that all conference times on the hub should show in your local time.
+Additionally, you will be able to add events to your own calendar to convert to your local time.

 ## Diversity, Equity and Inclusion Initiative